Uniform non-autonomous basins of attraction: Non-autonomous attracting basins of weak shift-like maps

+satisfying the assumptions (i) and (ii), as stated in Section \ref{s:3}.
+Finally, also note that the assumptions (i) and (ii) implies that the sequence $\{\h_n\}$ satisfies the \emph{uniform filtration and bound condition}, stated in Section \ref{s:2}. \end{rem}

-\begin{rem} Note that in the set up of iterative dynamics of a single H\'{e}non map, the boundary of {\it any} attracting basin is equal to the boundary of the filled Julia set (see \cite[Theorem 2]{BS2}).
+\begin{rem*} Note that in the set up of iterative dynamics of a single H\'{e}non map, the boundary of {\it any} attracting basin is equal to the boundary of the filled Julia set (see \cite[Theorem 2]{BS2}).
 In the above proof we only show that $\partial \Omega_{\seq{S}}$ is contained in $\partial K^+$.
-This leads to the question: Is $\partial K^+ = \partial \Omega_{\seq{S}}$ for non-autonomous families of weak-shift like maps or H\'{e}non maps? \end{rem}
+This leads to the question: Is $\partial K^+ = \partial \Omega_{\seq{S}}$ for non-autonomous families of weak shift-like maps or H\'{e}non maps? \end{rem*}